 Whether you believe it or not zombies are coming.
-Okay, so maybe not the real thing yet, but with Halloween just a few days ahead and World’s Zombie Day earlier this month, let us keep with the theme of the undead.
+Okay, so maybe not the real thing yet, but with Halloween just a night away and World’s Zombie Day earlier this month, let us keep with the theme of the undead.
 In the past there has been a lot of talk and some marketers claiming that marketing is dying or for some, already dead.
 But marketing is not dead yet, it has however, entered the zombie apocalypse so you better gear up because you do not want zombies munching on your integrated marketing plan.

 Here are some rules to help you get by:

 Do not settle, even if you are on top.
 Keep up with trends.
 Society evolves and so must you.
 Look at Blockbuster as an example.
 Blockbuster was able to survive the transition between VHS to DVD, but when it came to getting digital it was overtaken by digital rental company Netflix.
 It failed despite the fact that Blockbuster seemed to be at the top of its game with the company being valued at $8 billion in 2005.
 It soon after filed for bankruptcy.